kibongs/security_3team/Source/client/Web/README.md

 ### Important Message
-If you want to use video or image files, they muse exist in the 'src/images' folder
+If you want to use video or image files, they must exist in the 'src/images' folder

 ### Certification File
 1. ROOTCA : rootca.csr